MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 Note that a default value of 0x0F has been given in line 116.
 This means that all characters have a default colour of white on black if the CPU doesn't write to the colour memory.

-## VGA character and colour display
-A new file vga/chars.vhd is used to implement the character display.
-The implementation is somewhat different from e.g. vga/overlay.vhd, in that it uses a pipeline.
-This is because the operations needed to determine the pixel colour takes several clock cycles.

-The pipeline is described by the record t\_vga defined in lines 51-74 of vga/chars.vhd.
-The precise number of steps in the pipeline can be increased and/or decreased, so the choices made here are mainly based on readability.

-Each stage is delayed one clock cycle relative to the previous stage.
-The length of the pipeline (i.e. number of stages) poses no problems, as long as all signals are delayed the same amount.

-### Stage 0 (lines 78-84)
-In the initial stage the input signals pix\_x\_i and pix\_y\_i are copied directly into stage 0 of the pipeline.
-There is no delay in this, and this step serves only to improve readability.

-### Stage 1 (lines 87-119)
-In this stage we calculate - as before - the horizontal and vertical synchronization signals.
-These signals will in the later stages be delayed so they remain aligned with the generated colour signal.
-The main part of this step are lines 112-117, where we calculate the lookup address in the character and colour memories.
-Since these memories are separate and distinct, we can perform lookups in both memories simultaneously.
-The same address is used for both memories.

-The lookup address is calculated by first determining the character row and column.
-This is done by dividing the pixel counters by eight, i.e. removing the lower three bits.
-The offset address in memory is then calculated as 80\*y+x, where 80 is the number of characters in the horizontal direction.
-This formula is a convenient choice, where offset zero corresponds to the top left corner.
-Other choices are possible too, and the main requirement is that there is a unique 1-1 correspondence between the character position on the screen, and the memory address offset.

-### Stage 2 (lines 122-162)
-The actual lookup is done by connecting the address and data buses in lines 122-130.
-Note that the character and colour memories are synchronuous, which means there is a one clock cycle delay from address to data.
-This is the reason why the address is in stage 1, whereas the data is in stage 2.

-Next, the font bitmap is determined by another lookup in lines 133-145.
-This lookup is table-based and there is no clock cycle delay.
-Here, the font bitmap is a combinatorial memory, and therefore not synchronous.
-Therefore, both address and data belong to stage 2.
-The font memory is combinatorial, because it has no clock input.

-The remaining signals need to be copied over individually, in lines 148-162.

-### Stage 3 (lines 165-200)
-The font bitmap is 64 bits wide, and the particular bitnumber to use is calculated in lines 181-184.
-The main point is we need to take the pixel coordinates modulo 8 (the font size in pixels).
-Since 8 is a power of two, this modulo operation consists simply of taking the lower three bits of the pixel coordinate.
-The font data is - as before - arranged as eight rows of eight pixels, with bit number 0 in the lower left corner.

-The colour index from the colour memory is split into two halves, foreground and background, in lines 186-191.
-Finally, in line 192 the colour index is used to extract the pixel colour from the colour palette.

 ## VGA Overlay